jamesl1001/checkbox-hack-polyfill/README.md

 checkbox-hack-polyfill
 ======================

-A Javascript polyfill for the few browsers which don't support the checkbox hack
+A Javascript polyfill for the checkbox hack in IE 7-8.